-If you want to display data from just one specific catalog in your chart, make sure you apply a filter to only show - event category - exactly matching and then insert the unique hash ID of the catalog.
-(You can easily find it in your Flipsnack account: My flipbooks - Settings - Analytics, exactly under the field were you added your Google Analytics tracking ID.
-It’s a combination of 9 lowercase letters and figures).
+If you want to display data from just one specific catalog in your chart, make sure you apply a filter to only show - event category - exactly matching and then insert the unique name of the catalog.

 Before you save your chart, rename the chart, so you’ll know later what you’re looking at.
 I would write the name of the catalog.

 You can also customize the layout of your dashboard as you like.
 Google Analytics gives you 6 layout options, so choose the one that you like best.

 You can delete this dashboard at anytime.
 As long as your catalogs are connected with Google Analytics tracking, you will still have your data in Analytics and deleting the dashboard will not have any impact on that.

 That’s about it for now!
 If you’re encountering any problems while importing or after importing the dashboard, read our troubleshooting guide for the Analytics dashboard.